 Once you move from local anesthesia to IV sedation or general anesthesia, the risk for complications such as respiratory distress or heart attack increases.
 In rare cases, patients can even have a life-threatening reaction to local anesthesia.

-Regardless of how minor the surgery, certain patients, particularly those with serious health conditions, such as heart disease, or uncontrolled high blood pressure, should not have surgery in a physician's office.
+Regardless of how minor the surgery, certain patients, particularly those with serious health conditions, such as heart disease, or uncontrolled high blood pressure or diabetes should not have surgery in a physician's office.

 Before you have surgery in a doctor's office, the American Society of Anesthesiologists recommends that you ask the following questions: